Food waste in Australia: My Kitchen Rules chefs discuss how to combat the rising average cost of living

 As busy parents and business owners, their lack of planning was leaving lots of half used products in the fridge that eventually just got thrown out.

 The pair started making shopping lists and planning sets of meals that would use up all the items in the fridge.
-It led them to create Box Sets, an e-book of 30 recipes and 10 shopping lists designed to make life easier, reduce waste and save money.
-The shopping list is everything you need to make 3 meals without throwing out any leftover ingredients.
+This led them to create a wide range of recipes that are not only budget-friendly, but absolutely delicious as well.

 Top tips from My Kitchen Rules chefs on hacking your kitchen waste